-There has been a shift from traditional data warehouses to data lakes in recent years.
-A data lake is a centralized repository that can store structured, unstructured, and semi-structured data.
+There has been a recent shift from traditional warehouses to data lakes.
+A data lake is a centralized repository storing structured, unstructured, and semi-structured data.
 Data lakes are built on top of a Hadoop cluster, a scalable storage platform that can handle large amounts of data.

-The biggest advantage of a data lake is that it can provide near-real-time retrieval because the data is not transformed and loaded into a centralized repository.
+The most significant advantage of a data lake is that it can provide near-real-time retrieval because the data is not transformed and loaded into a centralized repository.
 Data lakes also can scale more efficiently than traditional data warehouses.

-The biggest disadvantage of data lakes is that they can be challenging to manage and govern.
+Their most significant disadvantage is that they can be challenging to manage and govern.
 Without proper management, data lakes can become a dumping ground for all data, making it difficult to find and use the most relevant data.
 We need to frequently monitor the lake for poor data quality.
 This is less concerning in a data warehouse, thanks to its standard schema.

 Also, data lakes aren’t a good option for OLAP workloads requiring highly-structured data due to their unstructured nature.

 Data lakes perform best when they are used alongside a data warehouse.
-For example, data lakes can store raw data, while data warehouses can be used for storing cleansed and transformed data.
-This approach provides the best of both worlds: the flexibility of a data lake and the reliability of a data warehouse.
+For example, they can store raw data, while data warehouses can be used for storing cleansed and transformed data.
+This approach provides the best of both worlds: a data lake’s flexibility and a data warehouse’s reliability.